-As with the rest of the country, Maduru Oya holds areas of ancient cultural significance, namely in the form of ruins at Henanigala, Kudawila, Gurukumbura, Uluketangoda, Werapokuna and at several others places where one can find ancient Buddhisy shrine, temples, dagobas, statues and hermitages from various eras in Sri Lanka’s long history.
-Early Brahmin inscriptions, belived to be aging from the 1st to the 3rd Century BC have been discovered at Kandegamakanda.
+As with the rest of the country, Maduru Oya holds areas of ancient cultural significance, namely in the form of ruins at Henanigala, Kudawila, Gurukumbura, Uluketangoda, Werapokuna and at several other places where one can find ancient Buddhist shrines, temples, dagobas, statues and hermitages from various eras in Sri Lanka’s long history.
+Early Brahmin inscriptions, believed to be ageing from the 1st to the 3rd Century BC have been discovered at Kandegamakanda.
 The park is also situated in an area previously occupied by the Veddhas.
-These aborigines, numbering less than 1000 people are believed to have descended from King Vijaya and Queen Kuweni, and they were present in Sri Lanka long before the arrival of the Sinhalese in 543 BC.
+These aborigines, numbering less than 1,000 people, are believed to have descended from King Vijaya and Queen Kuweni, and they were present in Sri Lanka long before the arrival of the Sinhalese in 543 BC.

 Reached hotels in Batticaloa, Pasikudah or Polonnaruwa, Maduru Oya is best visited for a full day trip.
 We recommend visiting from March to September, when the dry season brings the wildlife out of the bush and to the water points, allowing easy viewing.